ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 After verifying the POST request to the /token endpoint and that C is authorized to access protected resources at RS, AS responds as defined in {{Section 5.8.2 of RFC9200}}, with potential modifications as detailed below.

-When using this profile, consistent with what is specified in {{c-as}}, the paylod of the response from the AS MUST be encoded in CBOR {{RFC8949}}, i.e., the response has media-type "application/ace+cbor".
+When using this profile, consistent with what is specified in {{c-as}}, the payload of the response from the AS MUST be encoded in CBOR {{RFC8949}}, i.e., the response has media-type "application/ace+cbor".

 If the request from C was invalid or not authorized, AS returns an error response as described in {{Section 5.8.3 of RFC9200}}.